• Skip to primary navigation

 Low FODMAP notes

-In this section, I share information for certain ingredients that are either frequently asked about or that have suggested serving sizes to remain low FODMAP.
+In this section, I share information for ingredients that are either frequently asked about or have suggested serving sizes to remain low FODMAP.
 We each have unique tolerance levels and nutritional needs.
-Please listen to your body (and if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
+Please listen to your body (and, if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
 For more low FODMAP serving size info, please refer to the Monash FODMAP app and FODMAP Friendly website or app.

-Canned chopped mild green chiles are low FODMAP in servings 2 tablespoons or 28 grams, according to Monash University.
+Canned chopped mild green chiles are low FODMAP in suggested servings of 2 tablespoons or 28 grams, according to Monash University.
 Popular brands in the US include Ortega and Old El Paso.
 Double-check ingredients for hidden high FODMAP ingredients before purchasing.

 Canned tomatoes have a low FODMAP serving of ½ cup or 100 grams.
 Larger servings contain higher amounts of fructose in excess of glucose.